Riverhead Central School District

 Riverhead Central School District is a public school district located in the eastern part of Suffolk County, New York, United States.
-It primarily serves the Town of Riverhead, as well as 10 sqmi in the Town of Southampton and 3 sqmi in the Town of Brookhaven, and includes the census-designated places(CDPs) of Aquebogue, Baiting Hollow, Northville, Riverhead, and Riverside, and portions of Calverton, Flanders, Hampton Bays, Jamesport, Northampton, and Wading River.
+It primarily serves the Town of Riverhead, as well as 10 sqmi in the Town of Southampton and 3 sqmi in the Town of Brookhaven, and includes the census-designated places(CDPs) of Aquebogue, Baiting Hollow, Riverhead, and Riverside, and portions of Northville, Calverton, Flanders, Hampton Bays, Jamesport, Northampton, and Wading River.
 The total district size is 81 sqmi.

 The total enrollment for the 2022-2023 school year was 5,245 students.